CEXT-Dan/PyRx/READMEINSTALL.txt

-Install python (64 bit) python3.12.X with PATH checkbox set to true.
+Install python (64 bit) python3.12.X with PATH checkbox set to true. see env.png and pyinstall.png in this folder

 install wxPython 4.2.1 from https://pypi.org/project/wxPython/

-Run the PyRxSetup installer https://github.com/CEXT-Dan/PyRx/releases or https://github.com/CEXT-Dan/PyRx/tags This setup writes two values to the registry, adds wxPython to PATH, adds autocomplete stubs path to PYTHONPATH.
+Run the PyRxSetup installer https://github.com/CEXT-Dan/PyRx/releases

+The bulk of the stuff is installed into:
+AppData\Local\Programs \PyRx
+And
-The stub files are for intellisense in Visual studio code
+Loader files for AutoCAD are in ProgramData\Autodesk\ApplicationPlugins\PyRx.bundle

-see env.png and pyinstall.png in this folder

-Installs a .bundle in %ProgramData\Autodesk\ApplicationPlugins\PyRx.bundle ./PyRxHelp
-./PyRxStubs
-./PyRxSamples

 win32com must be installed if you would like to use the ActiveX libraries pip install pywin32

 ****BricsCAD, ZwCAD and GstarCAD****
-BRX, ZRX and GRX libraries are installed in same ApplicationPlugins folder as above.
+BRX, ZRX and GRX libraries are installed in AppData\Local\Programs \PyRx.
 Use the appload command and navigate to load the files.
-The BRX / GRX / ZRX modules may be moved to another location